 Rabbi | Private Educator | Performer |Creative

 Rebecca is a Rabbi and private educator.
 She received semicha at Mesifta Adas Wolkowisk Rabbinical Academy in New York in 2020.
-She is an honors graduate of New York University's Tisch School of the Arts and The Leonard N. Stern School of Business.
-She works as an educator, actress, writer, producer, graphic designer, and theater-professional in New York City.
+She is an honors graduate of New York University's Tisch School of the Arts and completed a 48-credit business minor at The Leonard N. Stern School of Business.
+She works as a Rabbi, educator, and performerl in New York City.
+She is also developing a follow-documentary series with Resse Witherpoon's Hello Sunshine.

 Rebecca apprenticed Obie Award Winner & Tony Nominee Elizabeth Swados (z'l) for more than 10 years, working with her as an actress, collaborator, dramaturg, and poetry assistant.
 Her favorite work was their project Rachel and Leah: The Musical Before Technicolor.
 Rebecca penned the lyrics and co-wrote the book with Daniella Rabbani.
 The music is composed by Elizabeth Swados, with musical direction by Kris Kukul.
 Before working on Rachel and Leah, they co-conceived and created Atonement: An Oratorio, about themes of social action and personal responsibility embedded within the Jewish High Holidays.
 Rebecca has had her own poetry published with publications including Lilith Magazine.